-A U.S. high school transcript or high school equivalency scores from a state agency approved test program.
+- A U.S. high school transcript or high school equivalency scores from a state agency approved test program.
 Final, official transcripts must be sent with graduation date from the high school.
-Note: Applicants who graduated from high school or passed their state approved high school equivalency more than five years prior to admission and/or have earned 30 or more semester hours of credit at a regionally accredited institution do not have to submit a high school transcript/equivalency scores for admission (but may need to for financial aid or selective admission programs).

-- Transfer students must provide an official transcript from each regionally accredited institution the student attended.
+Note: Applicants who graduated from high school or passed their state approved high school equivalency more than five years prior to admission and/or have earned 30 or more semester hours of credit at a regionally accredited institution do not have to submit a high school transcript/equivalency scores for admission (but may need to for financial aid or selective admission programs). - Transfer students must provide an official transcript from each regionally accredited institution the student attended.
 Transcripts cannot be older than 120 days (transcripts from other colleges may be needed for financial aid purposes). - Early entrance students must submit permission of high school officials and parents through a special early entrance admission application. - Foreign national students are admitted as full-time students only.
-They must demonstrate a satisfactory command of the English language, provide evidence of sufficient support funds, and meet standard expectations of the U.S. Immigration Office to obtain a visa through WVNCC. - Returning students who have not enrolled in WVNCC courses for more than one year must submit a new application for admission that will update their major to the current catalog. - Transfer students who have been dismissed from other colleges for disciplinary reasons are required to undergo review to determine if they will be admitted and must report this on their admission application. - Home-schooled students may be required to submit written verification of subject mastery.
+They must demonstrate a satisfactory command of the English language, provide evidence of sufficient support funds, and meet standard expectations of the U.S. Immigration Office to obtain a visa through WVNCC. - Returning students who have not enrolled in WVNCC courses for more than one year must submit a new application for admission that will update their major to the current catalog.

+- Transfer students who have been dismissed from other colleges for disciplinary reasons are required to undergo review to determine if they will be admitted and must report this on their admission application. - Home-schooled students may be required to submit written verification of subject mastery.

-Student placement skills information is required for all admitted general admission and early entrance students in order to determine academic preparation for course placement and program entry.
+Student placement skills information is recommended for all admitted general admission and early entrance students in order to determine academic preparation for course placement and program entry.
 This assessment should be completed prior to enrollment and entry into specific courses and programs.
 Placement skills information may include the following:

-- Official college transcripts from an AACRAO accredited institution showing completion of an approved college level mathematics and/or English course. - ACT or SAT scores. - Freshmen placement test scores.
-See the Student Services section of this catalog for specific information.
+- Official college transcripts from an AACRAO accredited institution showing completion of an approved college level mathematics and/or English course. - ACT or SAT scores. - High school grades, GPA, or equivalency (HSE) test scores

-Health Sciences Selection and Admission
+Allied Health Selection and Admission

-The Health Sciences programs have limited enrollment and a selective review process.
+The Allied Health programs have limited enrollment and a selective review process.

-Applicants must meet all general admission criteria for the College; complete a separate Health Sciences or Nursing application (including an application fee); provide official copies of their high school transcript, prior college transcripts, and any requirements specific to admission for the student's intended program.
+Applicants must meet all general admission criteria for the College; complete a separate Allied Healthh 1+1, Allied Health, or Nursing application (including an application fee); provide official copies of their high school transcript, prior college transcripts, and any requirements specific to admission for the student's intended program.
 See the applicable application and individual program webpage for any additional items needed.
 Selection of applicants is a continuous process.
 Early application is highly recommended.
-For more information contact the Division of Health Science or refer to the College's website under Programs of Study then Health care Professions.
+For more information contact the Division of Allied Health or refer to the College's website under Programs of Study then Health care Professions.